codefellows-seattle-301n10/04-template/haley-lina/README.md

 Technologies: Mac OS, Git, GitHub

 ## Change Log
-  ### 03-21-18
-  Linked our script files.
-  Used jQuery to add the author name as an additional data-attribute.
-  Refactored concatenation strings using template literals.
-  Hid articles and only showed the ones that match for author.
-  ### 03-22-18
+  ### 03-24-18
-  Hide articles and only showed ones that match for category.
-  Added functionality to our nav bar by building a selector string with the correct ID based on th element that was selected by the user
-  Added .read-on link to reveal all hidden elements when.
-  #### 03-23-18
-  Revised code to ensure everything is correct.
-  Added README and PR template.
+  1. First, we linked the Handlebars.js file to our mark up.
+  2. Next, we added our Handlebars template structure for our blog articles.
+  3. Then, we used Handlebars to render our articles.
+  4. We refactored methods into arrow functions in articleView.js

 ## Credits and Collaborations
-Code Fellows 301 n10 instructional team and classmates
+Code Fellows 301 n10 instructional team and TA - Catherine Looper